AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 - Guidance and notes on how to do the spring grooming
 - Providing assistance with developing and testing the new features supported (in particular, changing the LLM used for the primary service).

+## Sprint 6

+- Guidance how to improve product backlog
+- Assistance in token logs implementation
+- Summarizing the meeting transcript
+- Formatting the written texts